Enzo-Nunes/Projects/IAC/README.md

 # IAC (Introdução à Arquitetura de Computadores)
 ## Introduction to Computer Architecture

-This repository contains the projects completed as part of the IAC course at Instituto Superior Técnico.
+This repository contains the projects completed as part of the IAC course at IST.
 The course primarily focused on learning the basics of computer structure and a project in a branch of the **Assembly** programming language created by the course professor, called **PEPE-16**

 ## Asteroids Game